 Woe to them!
 For they have gone the way of Cain, and for pay they have rushed headlong into the error of Balaam, and perished in the rebellion of Korah.

 (b) The way of Cain.
-Cain the killer is associated with violence (1 John 3:12).
+Cain invented the violent and Satanic religion of DIY-righteousness (1 John 3:12).

 (d) The rebellion of Korah.
-Korah the rebel is associated with the offering of unauthorized incense (Num.
+Korah the rebel offered unauthorized incense (Num.
 16:35).

 What these three men have in common is idolatry.
-Cain brought an offering that glorified himself; Balaam devised the entrapment of Israel through idol worship; and Korah sought to usurp the Levitical priesthood.
-The picture that emerges is of false teachers who say the gospel is not enough.
-You have to add your own works and or make offerings to false gods.
-In context, Jude was likely talking about those who encouraged Christians to participate in idol festivals.
-See entry for 1 Cor.
-10:14.
+Cain brought an offering that glorified himself; Balaam entrapped Israel through idol worship; and Korah sought to usurp the Levitical priesthood.
+The picture that emerges is of false teachers who say that grace means it’s okay for Christians to participate in idol worship.

 wild waves of the sea, casting up their own shame like foam; wandering stars, for whom the black darkness has been reserved forever.